Daggernose shark

-The daggernose shark (Isogomphodon oxyrhynchus) is a little-known species of requiem shark, in the family Carcharhinidae, and the only extant member of its genus.
+The daggernose shark (Carcharhinus oxyrhynchus) is a little-known species of requiem shark, in the family Carcharhinidae.
 It inhabits shallow tropical waters off northeastern South America, from Trinidad to northern Brazil, favoring muddy habitats such as mangroves, estuaries, and river mouths, though it is intolerant of fresh water.
 A relatively small shark typically reaching 1.5 m in length, the daggernose shark is unmistakable for its elongated, flattened, and pointed snout, tiny eyes, and large paddle-shaped pectoral fins.

 Daggernose sharks are predators of small schooling fishes.
-Its reproduction is viviparous, with females give birth to 2–8 pups every other year during the rainy season; this species is capable of shifting the timing of its reproductive cycle by several months in response to the environment.
+Its reproduction is viviparous, with females giving birth to 2–8 pups every other year during the rainy season; this species is capable of shifting the timing of its reproductive cycle by several months in response to the environment.
 Harmless to humans, the daggernose shark is caught for food and as bycatch in artisanal and commercial fisheries.
-Limited in range and slow-reproducing, it has been assessed as Critically Endangered by International Union for Conservation of Nature in light of a steep population decline in recent years.
-The current population is believed to be extremely low, with no more than 250 individuals believed to be in existence as of 2016.
+Limited in range and slow-reproducing, it has been assessed as Critically Endangered by the International Union for Conservation of Nature in light of a steep population decline in recent years.
+The current population is believed to be extremely low, with no more than 250 individuals believed to be in existence as of 2023.
 Indeed, it may even be in reproductive collapse, in which case it will likely become extinct in the near future.

 Taxonomy and phylogeny

 The first scientific description of the daggernose shark, as Carcharias oxyrhynchus, was published by German biologists Johannes Peter Müller and Friedrich Gustav Jakob Henle in their 1839 Systematische Beschreibung der Plagiostomen.
 They chose the specific epithet oxyrhynchus, from the Greek oxys ("sharp" or "pointed") and rhynchos ("nose").
-In 1862, American ichthyologist Theodore Gill coined the genius Isogomphodon for this species, from the Greek isos ("equal"), gomphos ("nail" or "peg"), and odous ("tooth").
+In 1862, American ichthyologist Theodore Gill coined the genus Isogomphodon for this species, from the Greek isos ("equal"), gomphos ("nail" or "peg"), and odous ("tooth").
 However, Isogomphodon was subsequently relegated to being a synonym of Carcharhinus, until it was resurrected by shark authority Stewart Springer in 1950.

-Regardless of its taxonomic validity, Isogomphodon, along with the genera Nasolamia and Prionace, is closely related to Carcharhinus.
-An extinct relative, I. acuarius, dates back to the Middle Eocene (45 Ma).
+In 2023, a phylogenetic study found the daggernose shark to be deeply nested within the genus Carcharhinus, as the sister species to the smalltail shark (C. porosus), another western Atlantic Carcharhinus species.
+The unusual elongated snout, which is shared by no other species within Carcharhinus, was found to be a derived trait adapted to living in the muddy, clouded waters produced by the plume of the Amazon River.
+For this reason, the species was reclassified as Carcharhinus oxyrhynchus.

+An extinct apparent relative, †Carcharhinus acuarius (Probst, 1879) (formerly Isogomphodon acuarius), has been identified from the Middle Eocene (45 Ma) of Germany on the basis of similar teeth.
+However, this clashes with phylogenetic estimates which have found the divergence of the daggernose and smalltail sharks to only date to the Middle Miocene.